Sales of new athletic shoe cause fights, arrests

 As for those who didn't get shoes, "there were a lot of sad faces," Porter said.
 "But everyone respected the way we did it.
 This was the craziest release I've ever seen."

-(Reporting by Mary Wisniewski, Colleen Jenkins, Kim Palmer and Tim Ghianni; Editing by Jerry Norton)
+(Reporting by Mary Wisniewski, Colleen Jenkins, Alex Dobuzinskis, Kim Palmer and Tim Ghianni; Editing by Richard Chang)